patrickbwarren/qgis3-survex-import/README.md

 ### Magnetic declination

-This is potentially a large subject, and one can again refer to the survex documentation for more details.
+This is another potentially a large subject, and one can again refer to the survex documentation for more details.
 The modern approach, which fits with the recommended use pattern for the `.3d` file importer, is to use a `*declination auto` command with a position representative of the cave survey data, and appropriate `*date` commands to reflect the dates at which the compass bearings were taken.
 There are a few 'gotchas' though:

 * `*declination auto` should come _after_ the `*cs` and `*cs out` commands in order that survex knows which input CRS is being used to